mijara/alma-compose/portainer.md

 This should compile fine with a message `Done, without errors.`.

-Now check that it actually worked (you don't really need the architecture working, just checking if a relevant error is returned), open http://localhost:9000/api/monitor/logs in a browser, the error returned must be:
+Now check that it actually worked (you don't really need the architecture working, just checking if a relevant error is returned), run the server again and open http://localhost:9000/api/monitor/logs in a browser, the error returned must be:

 ```
 {"err":"got empty value for key: name"}